matildepark/urbit-static-page/README.md

 ### Usage

-Clone this repo.
-Copy everything in urbit/app to your Urbit ship's pier, in its respective /app folder.
+1. Clone this repo.
+2. Copy everything in urbit/app to your Urbit ship's pier, in its respective /app folder.

 By default, it will mount `/staticsite/index.html` to `[yourship].dev/~staticsite`.

-Amend the "staticsite" name to whatever you like -- ensure you change the .hoon filename, the "staticsite" folder name, and all instances of "staticsite" in the .hoon file.
+3. Amend the "staticsite" name to whatever you like -- ensure you change the .hoon filename, the "staticsite" folder name, and all instances of "staticsite" in the .hoon file.

 See the comments in `staticsite.hoon` for naming the endpoint, too.

+4. `|commit %home` and `|start your-appname`.

+5. e m b r a c e g e o c i t i e s

 ### Future updates